Asynchronous approach in the plane: A deterministic polynomial algorithm: Idea of the algorithm

 The approach described above allows us to solve rendezvous when there exists an index for which the binary representations of both labels differ.
 However, this is not always the case especially when a binary representation is a prefix of the other one (e.g., $100$ and $1000$).
 Hence, instead of considering its own label, each agent will consider a transformed label: The transformation borrowed from~\cite{DessmarkFKP06} will guarantee the existence of the desired difference over the new labels.
 In the rest of this description, we assume for convenience that the initial Manhattan distance $D$ separating the agents is at least the length of the shortest binary representation of the two transformed labels (the complementary case adds an unnecessary level of complexity to understand the intuition).

 As mentioned previously, our solution ({cf. Algorithm~\ref{AsynchronousUnknownDistance} in Section~\ref{sec:principalAlgorithm}}) works in phases numbered $0,1,2,3,4,\ldots$ During Phase~$i$ ({cf. Procedure~$\ite$ called at line~\ref{calliteration} in Algorithm~\ref{AsynchronousUnknownDistance}}), the agent supposes that the initial distance $D$ is at most $2^{i}$ and processes one by one the first $2^{i}$ bits of its transformed label: In the case where $2^{i}$ is greater than the binary representation of its transformed label, the agent will consider that each of the last ``missing'' bits is $0$.
 When processing a bit, the agent executes a particular route which depends on the bit value and the phase number.
 The route related to bit $0$ ({relying in particular on Procedure~$\fl$ called at line~\ref{callFL} in Algorithm~\ref{iteration}}) and the route related to bit $1$ ({relying in particular on Procedure~$\bo$ called at line~\ref{callBO} in Algorithm~\ref{iteration}}) are obviously different and designed in such a way that if both these routes are executed almost simultaneously by two agents within a phase corresponding to a correct upper bound, then rendezvous occurs by the time any of them has been completed.

-In the light of this, if we denote by $\alpha$ the smallest integer such that $2^{\alpha}\geq D$, it turns out that an ideal situation would be that the agents concurrently start phase $\alpha$ and process the bits at quite the same rate within this phase.
-Indeed, we would then obtain the occurrence of rendezvous by the time the agents complete the process of the $j$th bit of their transformed label in phase $\alpha$, where $j$ is the smallest index for which the binary representations of their transformed labels differ.
+In the light of this, if we denote by $\alpha$ the smallest integer such that $2^{\alpha}\geq D$, it turns out that an ideal situation would be that the agents concurrently start phase $\alpha$ {and process the bits at quite the same rate} within this phase.
+Indeed, we would then obtain the occurrence of rendezvous by the time the agents complete the process of the {$\lambda$}th bit of their transformed label in phase $\alpha$, where {$\lambda$} is the smallest index for which the binary representations of their transformed labels differ.
 However, getting such an ideal situation in presence of a fully asynchronous adversary appears to be really challenging.
 This is where the two synchronization mechanisms briefly mentioned above come into the picture.